Things To Do

 :

-Start your day with a visit to the iconic Sapporo Clock Tower, a symbol of the city, followed by a stroll through Odori Park, where you can enjoy the beautiful gardens and seasonal flowers.
+Start your day at the iconic Sapporo Clock Tower, a symbol of the city’s history.
+After taking pictures, stroll through the nearby Odori Park, where you can enjoy the beautiful greenery and seasonal flowers.
+Don’t forget to stop by the Sapporo TV Tower for a stunning view of the city.

 afternoon